---

 Before first use, check if the `sherwood` command exists.
 If not:

-**Option A: npm (recommended — includes XMTP chat)**
+**Option A: npm CLI (recommended — full surface, includes XMTP chat)**

 ```bash